toluwajosh/panoptic-deeplab-pytorch/README.md

 - [X] Groundtruth instance centers encoding by a 2D Gaussian with standard deviation of 8 pixels
 - [X] Add compound loss(criterion) function.
 - [X] Panoptic Dataloader for Citiscapes
-- [ ] Panoptic Dataloader for COCO
-- [ ] Combine VOC and Citiscapes training data
 - [X] Apply 5×5 depthwise-separable convolution.
 (Not as in the paper)
 - [X] Test training with slim backbone (mobileNet), and
 - [X] Training with xception backbone
-- [ ] Training with ResNet backbone

-## Run on google cloud platform
+## Running on google cloud platform

-Download cityscape dataset as explained [here](https://github.com/reger-men/keras_multi_gpus/wiki/How-to-download-cityscapes-dataset-via-terminal)
+Cityscapes dataset can be downloaded to a cloud platform as explained [here](https://github.com/reger-men/keras_multi_gpus/wiki/How-to-download-cityscapes-dataset-via-terminal).
+Install Anaconda environment with the `environment.yml` file.

+---

-**see the original README below:**
+**See the original README for DeepLab Xception for Semantic Segmentation below below:**

 ## pytorch-deeplab-xception